willnet/yuba/README.md

 ## warning

-This gem is now 0.0.x.
+Version of this gem is now 0.0.x.
 It works but there must be occasional breaking changes to the API.

 ## Summary